Iraq is 'fully liberated' from ISIS, its military says

 (CNN)The Iraqi military has "fully liberated" all of Iraq's territory of "ISIS terrorist gangs" and retaken full control of the Iraqi-Syrian border, it said Saturday in a statement.

-"Our heroic armed forces have now secured the entire length of the Iraq-Syria border," Iraqi Prime Minister Haider Al-Abadi said on his Twitter account.
+"Our heroic armed forces have now secured the entire length of the Iraq-Syria border," Prime Minister Haider Al-Abadi said on his Twitter account.
 "We defeated Daesh (ISIS) through our unity and sacrifice for the nation.
 Long live Iraq and its people."

 ISIS, an acronym for Islamic State in Iraq and Syria, rapidly captured large territories in Iraq and Syria and declared a caliphate in 2014.
 The group controlled more than 34,000 square miles of territory from the Mediterranean coast to south of Baghdad.

 The campaign to eradicate the Islamic State took more than three years and about 25,000 coalition airstrikes.
 Iraqi forces have increasingly been pushing ISIS out of the country over the past few months.
-Iraqi forces last month retook the town of Rawa, one of ISIS's last footholds in the country.
+Troops last month retook the town of Rawa, one of ISIS's last footholds in the country.
 At that point, only pockets of ISIS resistance remained.

-ISIS' ascendency and the world's military response has created a devastating crisis for civilians and led to the displacement of more than 3.2 million people, according to the United Nations.
+ISIS' rise and the world's military response has created a devastating crisis for civilians and led to the displacement of more than 3.2 million people, according to the United Nations.

+"Our people have paid a high price for its security and stability and the blood of its finest youth, men and women," Al-Abadi said.
+"Millions of families have suffered the hardships of displacement."

+The underlying conditions that allowed for the rise of ISIS, such as sectarian and ethnic divisions and a lack of economic opportunities, remain potent issues in the region.
+ISIS began as an insurgency group and could return to its roots, and jihadi groups like al Qaeda could grow.

-The US Special Presidential Envoy for the Global Coalition to Counter ISIS tweeted his support for Abadi's declaration and said the coalition would remain to assist the Iraqis.
+The US special presidential envoy for the Global Coalition to Defeat ISIS tweeted his support for Abadi's declaration and said the coalition would remain to assist the Iraqis.

 "We congratulate the Prime Minister and all the Iraqi people on this significant achievement, which many thought impossible," Brett McGurk wrote.